mkp170791/numpy/doc/neps/nep-0031-uarray.rst

 .. code:: python

     # On the library side
-    import numpy.overridable as unp
+    import numpy_demo.overridable as unp

     def library_function(array):
         array = unp.asarray(array)
-        # Code using unumpy as usual
+        # Code using unumpy_demo as usual
         return array

     # On the user side:
-    import numpy.overridable as unp
+    import numpy_demo.overridable as unp
     import uarray as ua
     import dask.array as da